GastonMontes/GMSimplePlayer/README.md

 ## Description

 GMSimplePLayer is a customizable view player.
 You can customize It styling via code or via Interface Builder.
 To use It you can create an instance with It's initializer or just add a GMPlayer view to your .xib file.
 If you do not want to customize the Player don't worry!
 The GMPlayer has a basic styling.
+You can play a single track or multiples tracks.

 You can customize:
 - Player tint color (Background).